raj-gun/NonSysID/README.md

 2. In Matlab, either;
     - add the folder 'NonSysId' to the Matlab path permanently using the 'pathtool' (https://uk.mathworks.com/help/matlab/ref/pathtool.html).
-    - or use the 'addpath' command in the Matlab script to add the folder 'NonSysId' and use the functions within.
+    - or use the 'addpath' command in the Matlab script to add the folder 'NonSysId' and use the functions within (https://uk.mathworks.com/help/matlab/ref/addpath.html).

 ## References
 [1] S. B. Yuzhu Guo, L.Z.
 Guo and H.-L. Wei, “An iterative orthogonal forward regression algorithm,” International Journal of Systems Science, vol. 46, no. 5, pp. 776–789, 2015.